Predicting the Understandability of Computational Notebooks through Code Metrics Analysis: The Proposed Approach

 The second component involves preparing a comprehensive dataset of notebooks and generating the metrics shown in \tabref{features}.
 Different machine learning algorithms are then applied to find the best algorithm to determine the most effective metrics on CU.
 This analysis takes place in \secsref{minidataset}{MLO}.

-In fact, in \secref{MLO}, machine learning algorithms are used to find answers to RQ2 and RQ3.
-If we consider the learning operation as y=f(X), the output of \secref{minidataset} is used as X, and the output of \secref{notebookCU} is used as y.
+In fact, in \secref{MLO}, we apply machine learning algorithms to address RQ2 and RQ3.
+These algorithms aim to identify relationships between input data and desired outcomes.
+The input data comes from the findings in \secref{minidataset}, while the desired outcomes are derived from the results in \secref{notebookCU}.

-The machine learning algorithms in \secref{MLO} utilize the findings from \secref{minidataset} as the input (X) and the results from \secref{notebookCU} as the desired output (y).
-These algorithms aim is to find a function f (y=f(x)) that maps the input data X to the desired output y.
-This function can then be used to predict new, unseen data.
-Utilizing this learning operation, the algorithms aim to discover patterns or relationships between the notebooks' code metrics and their CU, which can help provide answers to RQ2 and RQ3.
+The purpose of the machine learning algorithms in \secref{MLO} is to learn how to accurately translate input data from \secref{minidataset} into the corresponding outcomes from \secref{notebookCU}.
+Once this learning process is complete, the algorithms can be used to classify notebooks based on new, unseen data.
+By discovering patterns between the notebook code metrics and their CU, these algorithms help provide insights into RQ2 and RQ3.

-\figref{approach} shows our approach's steps to answer the research questions, which we will discuss in detail about each step.
+\figref{approach} outlines the four main steps of our approach to answer the research questions: